 - Guaranteed Element of State Pension Credit.

-- Child Tax Credit with an annual taxable income (as assessed by HMRC) of less than £16,190 as long as the family are not also in receipt of Working Tax Credit.
+- Child Tax Credit with an annual taxable income (as assessed by HMRC) of less than £16,190, as long as the family is not also in receipt of Working Tax Credit.

 If you have recently become unemployed, but are still receiving Working Tax Credits, you may be entitled to free school meals.
 Please phone us on 0300 123 2224 for advice.

-- If you are filling in a paper form, take the completed form to your child's school, or send it to - Entitlements Team, County Hall, Taunton, TA1 4DY.
+Or you can print out a copy of the Application form for free meals at school, fill it in and take the completed form to your child's school, or send it to - Entitlements Team, County Hall, Taunton, TA1 4DY.

 You do not need to send evidence with this application.
-If we need evidence at a later date we will contact you.
+If we need evidence later, we will ask you for it.

 If your child is entitled to a free school meal, but requires a special medical diet, we can arrange for an appropriate meal to be provided.
-You will need to ask your doctor to write a letter explaining which foods must be avoided.
+You must ask your doctor to write a letter explaining which foods must be avoided.

-Once Free School Meals has been awarded to a child, they will remain in place for that child until at least March 2022 regardless of any change in circumstances, when it will be reviewed in line with the latest government requirements.
+Once free school meals have been awarded to a child, they will remain in place for that child until at least March 2022 - whether your circumstances change or not - when it will be reviewed in line with the latest government requirements.